HankarM88/Quantium_Virtual_Internship_Program/README.md

 # Quantium Internship Program
-### This repoository contains my contribution at the virtual internship launched by quantium.
+### This repository contains my contribution at the virtual internship launched by quantium.
 The program contains six main tasks:
 - Task 1:
 Virtual environnement setup